premmody312/Website-Independent-Data-Extraction-Tool/README.md

 D. Efficient stopword removal : POS tags are also useful in efficient removal of stopwords.
 For example, there are some tags which always define the low frequency / less important words of a language.
 For example: (IN – “within”, “upon”, “except”), (CD – “one”,”two”, “hundred”), (MD – “may”, “must” etc)

+Conclusion:
+Thus we have extarcted data from any website url that is specified